 140 – working jet engine

-If you are discussing this book with your colleague, then the voice sounds with a force of 60 decibels.
+If you are discussing this book with your colleague, the voice sounds at 60 decibels.

-If sometimes your boss yells at you, ask him to lower his voice, since the acceptable threshold for your hearing is 140 decibels and any excess of it adversely affects your hearing.
+If your boss sometimes yells at you, ask him to lower his voice, since the permissible threshold for your hearing is 140 decibels and any excess of it has a detrimental effect on your hearing.

-A speck flew into my eye, I got sick, my eyes do not look.
-I go to the hospital boldly - They will help me now.
-Gentle eyes - and from a speck, From a grain of sand and a speck of dust, If not immediately removed, Can be badly damaged.
-The nurse removed the speck With a quick gentle hand, I see every blade of grass, The eye is healthy, I go home.
+A speck flew into my eye, I got sick, my eyes won’t look.
+I'm going to the hospital boldly - They will help me now.
+The eye is tender - even from a speck, from a grain of sand and a speck of dust, If not removed immediately, it can suffer greatly.
+The nurse removed the speck with a quick, gentle hand, I see every blade of grass, my eye is healthy, I’m going home.
 Natalia Orlova

-Everyone knows that Olezhka Loves sweets - has a sweet tooth, And he has no prohibition - How many he wants to eat sweets, Grab a piece of sugar Or drink sweet juice, Honey, eat jam, jam, And there is no end in sight ...
-Suddenly his eyes ached: A stabbing and pain flowing a tear, They began to be so afraid of the light, That there was no patience, Yes, and it became evident it became worse - ...
+Everyone knows that Olezhka loves sweets - he has a sweet tooth, And there is no prohibition for him - He eats as many sweets as he wants, He grabs a piece of sugar Or drinks sweet juice, He eats honey, jam, marmalade, And there is no end in sight...
+Suddenly his eyes hurt: Stinging and pain, flowing tear, They began to be so afraid of the light, That there was simply no patience, And it was clearly getting worse -...

-Our Galya grew up, She went to the first grade.
-Little Checkmark has begun to learn, A good girl should not be lazy.
-Little Checkmark tried hard, She bent low over a new notebook.
-I took out the sticks Little Checkmark - I leaned sideways, I helped with the tongue.
-Bent like a question, As if writing even a nose!
-Mama Gale says: “Who, Galya, is sitting like this?
-Sit up straight, breathe more evenly, ...
+Our Galya has grown up, she went to first grade.
+Little Galochka began to study.
+A good girl should not be lazy.
+Little Galochka tried with all her heart, bending low over the new notebook.
+Little Tick was bringing out the sticks - leaning sideways, helping with her tongue.
+Curved like a question, As if even the nose was writing!
+Galya’s mother says: “Who, Galya, is sitting like that?
+Sit up straight, breathe evenly...

 In the first grade, Alyosha had good eyesight.
-On examination, the doctor showed an interesting table, On it Alyosha saw a horse, a bus, a bird.
-He glanced at the bottom row — He named everything in a row.
-The doctor said in admiration: “Excellent eyesight!”
-Although the boy was very small, He saw far away, Walking, he read the signs: “Bread”, “Furniture”, “Milk” ... sitting at the back desk, I could see everything on the map! ..
-Alyosha grew up, interest suddenly manifested itself in reading: "Chapaev", "Kortik", "RVS" Reading from ...
+During the examination, the doctor showed an interesting table, On it Alyosha saw a horse, a bus, a bird.
+He glanced at the bottom row - He named everything in a row.
+The doctor said in admiration: “Excellent vision!”
+Although the boy was very small, He saw far away, While walking, he read the signs: “Bread”, “Furniture”, “Milk”...
+On sitting at the back desk, I could see everything on the map!..
+Alyosha grew up and suddenly became interested in reading: “Chapaev”, “Dirk”, “RVS” Reads with...

-The nervous system constantly receives signals from the outside world using special sensors.
-They are called the senses.
+Nervous system constantly receives signals from the outside world using special sensors.
+They are called sense organs.
 Eyes Light is perceived by the organs of vision - the eyes.
-The path from them to the brain is very short.
-The eyes are its outgrowths!
-Your eyes are like two cameras or two television cameras that are aimed at the world around you.
-The outer opening of the chamber is usually covered ...
+From them to the brain the path is very short.
+The eyes are his outgrowths!
+Your eyes are like two cameras or two television cameras that are aimed at the world.
+The outer opening of the camera is usually covered...

-Boy Vovka quickly, dexterously Wanted to untie the rope.
-To untie the knot, He began to pry on with an awl.
-The awl bounced back with force — Volodya's eye was damaged ...
-Only very carefully You can handle the awl.
-Do not keep an awl, scissors, knives in toys, After all, it is very easy to hurt your eyes with a sharp object!
+The boy Vovka quickly, deftly wanted to untie the rope.
+To untie the knot, he began to pry it with an awl.
+The awl bounced off with force - Volodya’s eye was damaged...
+You can only handle the awl very carefully.
+Don’t keep awls, scissors, knives as toys, because it’s very easy to hurt your eyes with a sharp object!
 Natalia Orlova

-Tongue The tongue is a muscular organ located in the mouth.
-It is 9 cm long, 5 cm wide and weighs 50 g.
-The tongue is formed by muscles connected to the base of the lower jaw and allowing it to perform many movements, such as folding, rotating (up to 40 times in a minute kiss), etc. The functions of the language are varied.
-Due to its mobility (on average up to 80 ...
+Language Language – muscular organ, located in oral cavity.
+Its length is 9 cm, width 5 cm and weight 50 g.
+The tongue is formed by muscles connected to the base lower jaw and allowing him to perform many movements, such as folding, rotating (up to 40 times per minute kiss), etc. The functions of language are varied.
+Due to its mobility (on average up to 80...

-The sense of taste and smell are closely related.
-A wide variety of gustatory sensations are created by the combination of taste and smell.
+The sense of taste and smell are closely interconnected.
+A wide variety taste sensations created by a combination of taste and smell.
 Receptor and supporting cells are located in the taste bud, like orange slices.
-The gustatory bulb recognizes substances dissolved in saliva that enter the bulb through the gustatory duct that opens on the surface of the tongue.
-The tongue is the organ of taste.
-On its upper side there are more than 10 ...
+The taste bud recognizes substances dissolved in saliva, which enter the bulb through the taste duct, which opens on the surface of the tongue.
+The organ of taste is the tongue.
+On its upper side there are more than 10...

-transmitted by air vibrations that produce all moving or trembling objects, and the human ear is an organ designed to capture these vibrations (vibrations).
+transmitted by air vibrations that are produced by all moving or trembling objects, and the human ear is an organ designed to capture these vibrations (vibrations).
 The structure of the human ear provides a solution to this difficult problem.

-The human ear has three sections: the outer ear, the middle, and the inner ear.
-Each of them has its own structure, and together they form a kind of long tube extending deep into the head of a person.
+The human ear has three sections: the outer ear, the middle ear and the inner ear.
+Each of them has its own structure, and together they form a kind of long tube that goes deep into the human head.

-The outer ear starts from the auricle.
-It is the only part of the human ear that is outside the head.
-The auricle is shaped like a funnel, which catches sound waves and redirects them to the ear canal (it is located inside the head, but it is also considered part of the outside of the ear).
+The outer ear begins with the auricle.
+This is the only part of the human ear that is outside the head.
+The auricle is shaped like a funnel, which captures sound waves and redirects them into the ear canal (it is located inside the head, but is also considered part of the outer ear).

-The inner end of the ear canal is closed with a thin and elastic septum - the tympanic membrane, which takes over the vibrations of the sound waves that have passed through the ear canal, begins to tremble and transfers them further to the middle ear and, in addition, fences off the middle ear from the air.
-Let's see how this happens.
+The inner end of the ear canal is closed by a thin and elastic partition - the eardrum, which receives vibrations of sound waves passing through the ear canal, begins to tremble and transmits them further to the middle ear and, in addition, fences off the middle ear from the air.
+Let's look at how this happens.

-The middle ear is made up of three ear bones called the hammer, anvil, and stapes.
+The middle ear is made up of three ear bones called the malleus, incus and stapes.
 They are all connected to each other by small joints.

-The hammer adjoins the eardrum from the inside of the head, takes over its vibrations, makes the anvil tremble, and that, in turn, the stirrup.
-The streamer already vibrates much stronger than the eardrum and transmits such amplified sound vibrations to the inner ear.
+The malleus is adjacent to the eardrum from the inside of the head, absorbs its vibrations, causes the incus to tremble, and that, in turn, the stirrup.
+The stapes now vibrates much stronger than the eardrum and transmits such amplified sound vibrations to the inner ear.

 The structure of the human inner ear

 The inner ear is used to perceive sounds.
-It is firmly attached to the bones of the skull, almost entirely covered by a bone sheath with a hole, to which the stapes adjoin.
+It is firmly attached to the bones of the skull, almost completely covered by a bone sheath with a hole to which the stirrup is adjacent.

-The auditory portion of the inner ear is a spiral-shaped bone tube (cochlea) that is about 3 centimeters long and less than a centimeter wide.
+The auditory part of the inner ear is a spiral-shaped bony tube (cochlea) about 3 centimeters long and less than a centimeter wide.
 From the inside, the cochlea of the inner ear is filled with fluid, and its walls are covered with very sensitive hair cells.

 Knowing the structure of the human inner ear, it is very easy to understand how it works.
-The stirrup adjacent to the hole in the wall of the cochlea transmits its vibrations to the fluid inside it.
-Fluid trembling is perceived by hair cells, which, using the auditory nerves, transmit signals about it to the brain.
-And already the brain, its auditory zone, processes these signals, and we hear sounds.
+The stapes adjacent to the hole in the wall of the cochlea transmits its vibrations to the fluid inside it.
+The trembling of the liquid is perceived by hair cells, which, with the help of auditory nerves transmit signals about this to the brain.
+And the brain, its auditory zone, processes these signals, and we hear sounds.

-In addition to the ability to hear, the structure of the human ear also provides its ability to maintain balance.
-Special - semicircular canals - fits in the inner ear.
+In addition to the ability to hear, the structure of a person’s ear also ensures his ability to maintain balance.
+Special – semicircular canals - located in the inner ear.

 music.

-Equipment: Presentation: "Our ears" (slide 1), an image of the ear (slide 2), an image of the inner ear (slide 3), a mnemonic table with a sequence of finger gymnastics (slide 4), a mnemonic table "Rules for preserving hearing" (slide 5), audio recordings with sounds of nature, a cap for the driver, illustrations with objects that emit sounds (quietly loudly).
-Handout: cards with images of objects that make sounds, colored pencils.
+Equipment: Presentation: “Our ears” (slide 1), image of the ear (slide 2), image of the inner ear (slide 3), mnemonic table with the sequence of performing finger exercises (slide 4), mnemonic table “Rules for preserving hearing” (slide 5), audio recordings with sounds of nature, a cap for a driver, illustrations with objects that make sounds (quietly and loudly).
+Handouts: cards with images of objects that make sounds, colored pencils.

-Preliminary work: examination of encyclopedias about the structure of a person, didactic game: "What is harmful, what is good for health", learning to massage the ears.
+Preliminary work: reviewing encyclopedias about human structure, didactic game: “What is harmful and what is good for health,” learning ear massage.

-Do you guys want to play a yes-no game?
-Stand all in a circle.
-I will ask questions, and you answer me with the help of movements.
-If you want to answer "yes" - stomp and clap, if "no" - with the index finger and the foot put out on the heel, move simultaneously to the right and to the left.
-For example, are you funny? you are beautiful? are you lazy Well done, our group has the best children.
+Guys, do you want to play the “Yes-No” game?
+Everyone stand in a circle.
+I will ask questions, and you answer me using movements.
+If you want to answer “yes”, stomp and clap; if “no”, move your index finger and foot on the heel simultaneously to the right and left.
+For example, are you funny? you are beautiful? are you lazy?
+Well done, we have the best kids in our group.

 Listen to the riddle:

 That's right, these are ears.
-Look into your neighbor's ear.
+Look at your neighbor's ear.
 What do you see? (ear).
-Yes, we see an ear
+Yes, we see the ear,

-auricle ...
+auricle .
 Repeat in chorus.
-And if you look closely, we see a hole. itear canal ...
+And if we look closely, we see a hole.
+Thisear canal .
 Repeat.
-Do you think you can reach the end of the aisle with your fingers?
+Do you think it is possible to reach the end of the passage with your fingers?
 Of course not.
-There is a thin film at the end of the ear canal calledeardrum.
+At the end of the ear canal there is a thin film calledeardrum.
 Sounds pass through the ear canal, hit the membrane and we hear the sound. (slide N3).

-Includes audio recording: birdsong.
-What did you hear?
-(Sounds).
+An audio recording starts: birds singing.
+What did you hear? (sounds).
 How did we hear?
-Yes, with the help of our ears we hear sounds: we recognize the voice of our mother, the voices of friends.
+Yes, with the help of our ears we hear sounds: we recognize the voice of our mother, the voices of our friends.

 Now let's rest a little.
-Do you want to ride a magic train?
-Get up one after another, put your hands on the shoulders of your neighbor on the shoulders.
+Do you want to ride on a magic train?
+Stand one after another, place your hands on your neighbor's shoulders.
 What sound does a steam locomotive make? (chug-chug).
-And our magic locomotive publishes: "chukh-chukh wow."
-Let's go (without the "snake", through the tunnel (half-sit down), along the "bumps" (jumping)).
-So we arrived.
+And our magic locomotive emits: “choo-choo wow.”
+Let's go (without “snake”, through the tunnel (half-squat), over “bumps” (jumping)).
+Here we are.

 Let's rest.
-Let's sit down on the rug.
+Let's sit down on the mat.

 Finger gymnastics (slide No. 4) “Knock-knock-knock.”